 A theoretical or studio project that specifically relates to Ottawa.
 Students that attend universities offering degrees in architecture, landscape architecture, urban planning and industrial design can submit an entry.

-Different types of projects completed between September 1, 2017 and September 1, 2019 are eligible:
+Different types of projects completed between September 1, 2019 and August 31, 2021 are eligible: